Words of Wisdom from Current Students

 - UPMC Sportsworks

 - Mt.
-Washington and the Inclines - a great view of the city.
+Washington and the Inclines - a great view of the city, especially at night.

 - Frick Manor/ Frick Art and Historical Center

 - The Cultural District downtown, many famous off Broadway shows.
+The Pittsburgh Orchestra and Ballet also perform downtown.
 Sometimes we get discounts on tickets to shows through the GSA.

 - Baseball, football, and hockey games.
 We get discounts on baseball games a few times a year.